brandonbloom/fipp/doc/primitives.md

 ## [:span children...]

 Span nodes concatenate zero or more children nodes.
-Lazy sequences are treated the same as spans, so you can often omit them when concatenating document fragments with standard Clojure sequence functions.
+Seqs and nil are treated as spans, so you can often omit them when concatenating document fragments with standard Clojure sequence functions.